dotnet/dotnet-monitor/documentation/configuration.md

 ## View  merged configuration

-`dotnet monitor` includes a diagnostic command that allows to output the the resulting configuration after merging the configuration from all the various sources.
+`dotnet monitor` includes a diagnostic command that allows you to output the the resulting configuration after merging the configuration from all the various sources.

 To view the merged configuration, run the following command: